Monitoring memory usage of a running Python program

 Method 3: Using the classic memory profiler

-Memory profiler form pypi is a python library module used for monitoring process memory.
-It uses psutil code to create decorator and then using it to get the memory distribution.
+Memory profiler from PyPI is a python library module used for monitoring process memory.
+It uses psutil code to create a decorator and then uses it to get the memory distribution.
 With this pypi module by importing one can save lines and directly call the decorator.
 To install use the following-

 pip install -U memory_profiler

 Let’s see this through a code-